1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Fatty Liver Disease

 Fat builds up in the liver.
-This inflammation can stop the liver from making bile.
-It may also interfere with digestion and cause digestive discomfort.
+This inflammation has the ability to prevent the liver to produce bile.
+It can also disrupt digestion and bring about digestive discomfort.

 2. Hepatitis

-Hepatitis is liver inflammation caused by viruses or toxins.
-It weakens bile production and nutrient processing.
-This often leads to nausea, poor appetite, and indigestion.
+Hepatitis is inflammation of the liver, which is brought about by viruses or toxins.
+It compromises the bile production and digestion.
+This tends to cause nausea, lack of appetite and indigestion.

 3. Cirrhosis